georgeKon/ForBackBench/README.md

 ```
 java -jar tw-rewriting.jar <OWL ontology file> <SPARQL query file>
 ```
 However, this rewriter produces Datalog which is not currently supported since I could not find a parser / converter and did not have time to write one.
+With a Datalog -> SQL converter, it would be trivial to add the Tree Witness Rewriter akin to Rapid or IQAROS.

 For the end-to-end, the download comes with a script with various commands - one of these is the bootstrap command, which creates the mapping files needed for Ontop:
 ```